-At the beginning of the dispute resolution process, CAO held meetings with the Independent Redress Mechanism (IRM) of the Green Climate Fund.
-The IRM indicated that it was looking at labor and social issues in relation to this complaint.
-The IRM and CAO agreed that CAO would lead the mediation efforts related to the labor issues, given that CAO had only received a labor-related complaint.
-IRM handled the social issues.
-At that time, there seemed to be no linkages between the labor and social issues.
+At the beginning of the dispute resolution process, CAO held meetings with the GCF-IRM.
+The GCF-IRM indicated that it was looking at labor and community-related issues in relation to this complaint.
+The GCF-IRM and CAO agreed that CAO would lead the mediation efforts related to the labor issues, given that CAO had only received a labor-related complaint.
+GCF-IRM handled the community-related issues.
+At that time, there seemed to be no linkages between the labor and community-related issues.
 It was agreed that both mechanisms would work independently, maintain confidentiality, inform the parties of their working agreement, and continue to communicate to exchange high-level information.